luizfrsantana/FSWDCapstoneProject/README.md

 - The backend will handle updating the database upon IP modification.
 - The **sync process** fetches the latest data from the interfaces database and updates the equipment's details accordingly.

-# Connection Management - Add and Remove Connections Only
+### User Flow: Connection Management - Add and Remove Connections Only

-## User Flow

 ### 1. **Login**
 - The user logs into the system.